Corporate social responsibility (CSR) is on the rise, which means workplace giving across companies all over the world is growing in popularity.

 At this time, auto-submission functionality is made available through workplace giving platforms that integrate with Double the Donation’s matching gift tools.
 Currently, this includes these corporate giving software providers:

-That means that employees of companies outsourcing their workplace program management to these vendors are already eligible to participate in auto-submission.
+That means that when an employee works for a company outsourcing their workplace program management to a CSR vendor like Millie, Selflessly, or POINT, they are already eligible to participate in auto-submission.
 That is, as long as the organizations they’re giving to also employ Double the Donation’s software (and good news: 75% of the largest fundraising organizations already do so).

 But auto-submission remains a rapidly growing innovation, which will likely soon incorporate many more corporate vendors (and their clients), companies (and their employees), and nonprofits (and their donors).
 And we can’t wait to watch all the matching gift requests being processed when they do!